Urknall25/astrophysics-with-python/README.md

 **Status:** Done
 Simulates a planet orbiting a star using Newton's law of universal gravitation.
 Visualizes the orbit path using `matplotlib`.

-> 🔧 *Coming soon: support for multiple planets and variable initial speeds!*
+> 🔧 *Update: support for multiple planets and variable initial speeds!*

 ---